How Alex Smith’s Injury Moved the Redskins-Cowboys Betting Line

 Bettors even knocked that down to 4.5 on Friday, as Westgate took some early Washington money.

-However, with McCoy getting the start for Washington, BookMaker opened Dallas as a 9-point favorite.
+However, with McCoy getting the start for Washington, Dallas opened as a 9-point favorite.
 Bettors once again jumped on the Skins, pushing the line down to Cowboys -7/-7.5, depending on the sportsbook.

 According to our research, Smith is worth approximately three to four points to the spread.